naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - Dynamic Heterogeneous Graph Neural Network for Real-time Event Prediction
 - Personalized Image Retrieval with Sparse Graph Representation Learning
 - Grammatically Recognizing Images with Tree Convolution
-- Local Motif Clustering on Time-Evolving Graphs
-- Domain Specific Knowledge Graphs as a Service to the Public
 - Large-Scale Training System for 100-Million Classification at Alibaba
 - OptMatch: Optimized Matchmaking via Modeling the High-Order Interactions on the Arena
 - SimClusters: Community-Based Representations for Heterogeneous Recommendations at Twitter